apoorvkk/fit2107-assignment/test-strategy.md

 ## Overview
 The project has been divided up into two parts:

-	1. Gathering and validating input parameters inside a class.
+**1.** Gathering and validating input parameters inside a class. <br>
-	2. Fetching tweet data and processing the tweet data to output a frequency table of words.
+**2.** Fetching tweet data and processing the tweet data to output a frequency table of words.

 ### Task 1 - Gathering and validating input parameters.
-Across all of the input variables tested, we mainly used domain testing and branch/path coverage testing.
+Across all of the input variables tested, we mainly used domain testing (blackbox) and branch/path coverage testing.

 **search_text:** Divided the input domain into 3 equivalent partitions (non-empty alpha, non-empty non-alpha and empty) and simply tested one input from each partition.